-NY Sex Discrimination Lawyers
+NYC Sex Discrimination Lawyers & Gender Discrimination Attorneys

 Are women in senior management and professional positions held to a different behavioral standard than men?

 In one case, a female executive, described by supporters as “authoritative” and “formidable,” was denied a partnership because several male partners described her as “macho” and suggested she take “a course at charm school.”
-She had been advised by another partner that in order to improve her chances for partnership she should “walk more femininely,” wear makeup, have her hair styled and wear jewelry.
+She had been advised by another partner that to improve her chances for partnership she should “walk more femininely,” wear makeup, have her hair styled and wear jewelry.

 - Disparate treatment — for example, paying women less than men